djeada/Numerical-Methods/notes/6_regression/linear_interpolation.md

 ### Limitations

 - The accuracy of the method diminishes as the function becomes more non-linear.
-- It does not take into account any known derivatives at the data points,
+- It doesn't account for any known derivatives at the data points, which can limit its accuracy.